git-ogawa/raspi-statmon/docs/source/start.md

 ```
 python db_setup.py -r -p 1234
 ```
-Or sets if you want to use another user "test" and password "foo".
+Or set below if you want to use another user "test" and password "foo".
 ```
 python db_setup.py -r -u test -p foo
 ```